sora91s/mongo/src/mongo/db/s/README.md

 until it is checked back in, forcing other operations to wait for the ongoing operation to complete or yield the session.

-Checking out an internal/child session additionally checks out its parent session (the session with the same `id` and `uid` value in the lsid, but without a `txnNumber` or `txnUUID` value), and vice versa.

 The runtime state for a session consists of the last checkout time and operation, the number of operations waiting to check out the session, and the number of kills requested.
-Retryable internal sessions are reaped from the logical session catalog [eagerly](https://github.com/mongodb/mongo/blob/67e37f8e806a6a5d402e20eee4b3097e2b11f820/src/mongo/db/session/session_catalog.cpp#L342), meaning that if a transaction session with a higher transaction number has successfully started, sessions with lower txnNumbers are removed from the session catalog and inserted into an in-memory buffer by the [InternalTransactionsReapService](https://github.com/mongodb/mongo/blob/67e37f8e806a6a5d402e20eee4b3097e2b11f820/src/mongo/db/internal_transactions_reap_service.h#L42) until a configurable threshold is met (1000 by default), after which they are deleted from the transactions table (`config.transactions`) and `config.image_collection` all at once.
-Eager reaping is best-effort, in that the in-memory buffer is cleared on stepdown or restart.

 The last checkout time is used by the [periodic job inside the logical session cache](#periodic-cleanup-of-the-session-catalog-and-transactions-table) to determine when a session should be reaped from the session catalog, whereas the number of operations waiting to check out a session is used to block reaping of sessions that are still in